AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 The **[!UICONTROL Asset Path]** already includes the path of a created Adaptive Form
 1. Save the settings.
 The Adaptive Form  is now embedded in the experience fragment.

-Next, you can [set the Submit Action](/help/forms/configuring-submit-actions.md) and advanced properties of an embedded Adaptive Form using the Form creation wizzard.
+Next, you can [set the Submit Action](/help/forms/configuring-submit-actions.md) and advanced properties of an embedded Adaptive Form using the Form creation wizard.

 ### Embed an existing Adaptive form in an AEM Sites page {#embed-an-adaptive-form-in-sites-editor}

 With the **[!UICONTROL Adaptive Forms - Embed(v2)]** component, you can effortlessly integrate a pre-existing Adaptive Form into a page within AEM Sites.
-This feature significantly enhances the adaptability and reusability of Adaptive Forms, offering customers a convenient way to reuse forms they have already created.For example, imagine incorporating a contact form to an AEM Sites page, eliminating the need to recreate the form multiple times.
+This feature significantly enhances the adaptability and reusability of Adaptive Forms, offering customers a convenient way to reuse forms they have already created.
+For example, imagine incorporating a contact form to an AEM Sites page, eliminating the need to recreate the form multiple times.

 To embed an existing Adaptive Form in a Sites page: